Contact Us | Search

 Standardized Patient Training (Photo courtesy of Dr. Alisjahbana).

-A total of 448 TB patients completed the interview in substudy 1.
+A total of 448 TB patients completed interviews in sub-study 1.
 The study revealed that most patients first visited either private practitioners (36%) or informal providers such as pharmacies (41%).
-TB diagnosis was mostly made in hospitals (62%), while treatment was mostly provided in primary healthcare centers (PHCs) (40%).
-One-third of patients (37%) sought care from more than four healthcare providers (HCP) before diagnosis.
-The median time was 30 days (IQR 14-61) from the onset of symptoms to visiting a formal HCP; 63 days until TB diagnosis, 67 days until the start of TB treatment.
+TB diagnosis was mostly made in hospitals (62%), while treatment was mostly provided in primary healthcare centers (40%).
+One-third of patients (37%) sought care from more than four healthcare providers before diagnosis.
+The median time was 30 days (IQR 14-61) from the onset of symptoms to visiting a formal healthcare provider, 63 days until TB diagnosis, and 67 days until the start of TB treatment.

-In substudy 2.
-12 trained actors were sent to 320 private general practices, 20 private internist and pulmonologist practices, and 30 puskesmas as a comparator.
+In sub-study 2, 12 trained actors were sent to 320 private general practices, 20 private internist and pulmonologist practices, and 30 puskesmas as a comparator.
 General practitioners correctly managed 32.1% presumptive TB cases, and specialists correctly managed 22.2% presumptive TB cases.
-In comparison, puskesmas correctly managed 86.7%, respectively.
+In comparison, puskesmas correctly managed 86.7%..
 The number of chest x-ray referrals was higher than sputum examination.
 Incorrect prescription of anti-tuberculosis drugs and/or fluoroquinolones was identified.

-In substudy 3, in-depth interview revealed that the higher use of x-ray over smear microscopy, was because it is perceived that sputum examination has a limitation of sensitivity, patient’s preference, and clinical benefit by excluding other lung abnormalities as underlying reasons.
-With regard to fluoroquinolone use, patient’s expectation, absence of TB-specific symptoms, risk of losing patients, and disease severity were mentioned.
-Low notification rates among PPs were attributed to lack of resources, simplified mechanisms, standard reporting protocol and knowledge regarding mandatory TB notification.
+In sub-study 3, in-depth interviews revealed that the higher use of x-rays over smear microscopy was due to to the perception that sputum examination has limited sensitivity, patient’s preference, and clinical benefit by excluding other lung abnormalities as underlying reasons.
+With regard to fluoroquinolone use, patient expectations, absence of TB-specific symptoms, risk of losing patients, and disease severity were mentioned.
+Low notification rates were attributed to a lack of resources, simplified mechanisms, standard reporting protocol, and knowledge regarding mandatory TB notification.

 There is a strong need for better integration of public and private services to help TB control in Indonesia.
-Re-educating and further appropriate approaches and strategies are needed to have private practitioners adhere to current tuberculosis management standards and engage in recording and reporting efforts.
+Re-education and further approaches and strategies are needed to help private practitioners adhere to current tuberculosis management standards and engage in recording and reporting efforts.

 Back to PEER Cycle 5 Grant Recipients